Columbia University Shuttle Rider Guidelines

-- Children under 18 are welcome to ride, but must be accompanied by an adult - the University ID card holder.
+- Guests, including spouses, are not permitted to use the shuttles unless they are a University ID card holder.
+Children under 18 are welcome to ride, but must be accompanied by an adult - the University ID card holder.
 Children should be seated in bus seats with their seatbelt fastened throughout the commute.
 Strollers should be collapsed to allow safe passage through the aisles for other patrons.
 Parents are responsible for the well-being of their children while on a Columbia shuttle.

 - Riders can track the shuttle’s location in real-time on the Passio GO app.
 Download the app to view all Columbia shuttle routes, including the Fort Lee, Lamont, Manhattanville Loop, and Intercampus Red, Blue, and Green routes, via smartphone.

 Real-time emergency communications, such as a missing or disabled bus, bad traffic, weather, or an impaired driver should be communicated to our service team:

 Dave Ramos, Asst.
 Manager, 854-9686 or [email protected]

 Any issues, complaints or recommendations that can be addressed on a non-emergency basis should be communicated by e-mail to our team at [email protected] Your message will be kept confidential.

 - You can also use the Passio app to provide feedback to our team, make a suggestion and/or report a concern by clicking on upper left tab once you open the application, then selecting the suggestions tab.